-- We strongly advise wearing an approved helmet which meets local safety standards. - Obey local traffic rules when riding on public roads. - · Be aware of traffic conditions. - The rider must be over 14 years old. - · Have your bike serviced only by authorized bicycle shops. - · Regular servicing will ensure a better performance and a safe riding experience. - Do not exceed more than 220lbs (100kgs) on bicycle, including the rider and cargo. - · Never have more than one rider on the bicycle. - Follow the regular maintenance schedule in this owner's manual. - Do not open or attempt maintenance on any electrical components yourself.
-Contact your local bicycle specialist for qualified service when needed. - Never jump, race, perform stunts, or abuse your bicycle. - Never ride under the influence of intoxicating drugs or alcohol. - Do not ride at night.
-If riding at night, low-light, or poor weather conditions is unavoidable, we strongly recommend using front & rear lights, reflectors, and bright, safety clothing. - · Wash with mild soapy water.
-Dry immediately with a soft, non-abrasive cloth. - Do not use strong chemicals or abrasives.
+- We strongly advise wearing an approved helmet which meets local safety standards. - Obey local traffic rules when riding on public roads. - Be aware of traffic conditions. - Must be 16 years or older to operate this bicycle. - Have your bike serviced only by authorized bicycle shops. - Regular servicing will ensure a better performance and a safe riding experience. - Do not place more than 350lbs (159kgs) on the bicycle, which includes the rider and cargo. - Never have more than one rider on the bicycle. - Follow the regular maintenance schedule in this owner's manual. - Do not open or attempt maintenance on any electrical components yourself. - Contact your local bicycle specialist for qualified service when needed. - Never jump, race, perform stunts, or abuse your bicycle. - Never ride under the influence of intoxicating drugs or alcohol. - Do not ride at night.
+If riding at night, low-light, or poor weather conditions is unavoidable, we strongly recommend using front & rear lights, reflectors, and bright, safety clothing. - Wash with mild soapy water.
+Dry immediately with a soft, non-abrasive cloth. - · Do not use strong chemicals or abrasives.

 ⚠ WARNING!
-Do not direct water spray at hubs, bearings, and electrical components and NEVER use a high-pressure washer - these actions may damage electrical components and bearings (bottom bracket, hubs, headset).
+Do not direct water spray at hubs, bearings, and electrical components and NEVER use a high-pressure washer-these actions may damage electrical components and bearings (bottom bracket, hubs, headset).